Making children a priority: the 2012 CWLA conference

 • A quarterly newsletter distributed across the county; and

-• A community steering committee to garner input from a cross-section of the local community
+• A community steering committee to garner input from a cross-section of the local community.

 The child welfare system also built public will and engaged in the community in the new mission of the agency through the Library Partnership Neighborhood Resource Center, a model neighborhood center that is co-located with a public library.

 The center co-locates more than 20 government and community-based agencies to provide supports and services to vulnerable families to help strengthen them before issues of child abuse and neglect arise.
 It is located in an area of Gainesville with the highest concentration of child maltreatment cases, so that the center is accessible and convenient for those families most in need.
-The results include significant reduction in both incidence of child abuse and neglect and the number of children in foster care.
+The results include significant reductions in both incidence of child abuse and neglect and the number of children in foster care.

 The well-being of our children has to be anchored in and surrounded by a strong network of support: